Netflix Detecting VPN? There’s an EASY workaround!

 If you’re seeing the error message “Oops, something went wrong… You seem to be using an unblocker or proxy”.
 It’s bad news.
 Your VPN server’s IP address has been blacklisted by Netflix.
-But don’t worry, there’s a simple workaround.
-All you need to do is use the right VPN.
-In this article, we’ll help you understand how the Netflix VPN ban works and what you can do to fix that!
+Don’t worry though.
+There’s an easy workaround.
+In this article, we help you understand how the Netflix VPN ban works and what you can do to beat it!
 We also list three excellent VPNs that still work with US Netflix.

-The best way to bypass the Netflix VPN block is to simply use a VPN with servers that aren’t blacklisted by Netflix.
+The best workaround for the Netflix VPN block is to simply use a VPN with servers/IPs that aren’t blacklisted by Netflix.
 It’s as easy as that.

-These can be tricky to find, so we recommend you use of the VPNs featured below.
+These can be tricky to find and verify.
+So we recommend you use one of the VPNs featured below.
 These VPNs play a game of Cat and Mouse with Netflix.
-When Netflix closes one of its IP addresses, the VPNs open a new one and direct their customers to it.
+When Netflix blacklists one of its IP addresses, the VPNs open a new one and direct their customers to it.

 If you want to start watching US Netflix (again) all you need to do is sign up with one of the VPNs listed below and connect to a US server.